bioe498/bioe498pj.hw3/README.md

 Use the `steepest` function to find the conditions with the maximum acetoin titer within the design space.
 What are the optimal operating conditions?

+Repeat the above steps using a CCD with a 2^5-1 Fractional Factorial Design.

 ### Submission